-I grew up in an era where the concept of Wishlist does not exist.
-In those days, whenever there is an "exchange gifts" during Christmas parties, the giver carries the burden of gift-giving—one that I carried ever since I started high school.
+I grew up in an era where the concept of Wishlist did not exist.
+In those days, whenever there was an "exchange gifts" during Christmas parties, the giver carried the burden of gift-giving—one that I carried ever since I started high school.

 I remember during Freshmen year, I gave my manito a pack of Magic: The Gathering cards.
 I even went out of my way to secretly ask his friend what color of deck he plays.